codership/galera/Docs_tommi/python3/source/upgrading.rst

 A bulk upgrade upgrades all nodes in an idle cluster to avoid time-consuming state transfers.
 Bulk upgrade produces a short but complete service outage.
-You can carry out a bulk upgrade on a Galera cluster as follows:
+You can carry out a bulk upgrade on a *Galera Cluster* as follows:

 1. Stop all load on the cluster
 2. Shut down all the nodes
 3. Upgrade software
 4. Restart the nodes.
 The nodes will merge to the cluster without state transfers, in a matter of seconds.
 5. Resume the load on the cluster

 .. note:: You can carry out steps 2-3-4 on all nodes in parallel,